dotnet/roslyn/docs/features/deconstruction.md

 ###Deconstruction-assignment (deconstruction into existing variables):

 This doesn't introduce any changes to the language grammar.
 We have an `assignment-expression` (also simply called `assignment` in the C# grammar) where the `unary-expression` (the left-hand-side) is a `tuple-expression`.
 In short, what this does in the general case is find a `Deconstruct` method on the expression on the right-hand-side of the assignment, invoke it with the appropriate number of `out var` parameters, converts those output values (if needed) and assign them to the variables on the left-hand-side.
-And in the special case where the expression on the right-hand-side is a tuple (tuple literal or tuple type), then the elements of the tuple can be assigned to the variables on the left-hand-side without needing to call `Deconstruct`.
+And in the special case where the expression on the right-hand-side is a tuple (tuple expression or tuple type), then the elements of the tuple can be assigned to the variables on the left-hand-side without needing to call `Deconstruct`.

 If the left-hand-side is nested the process will be repeated.
 For instance, in `(x, (y, z)) = deconstructable;`, `deconstructable` will be deconstructed into two parts and its second part will be further deconstructed.